abtin/notes/2021/Oct.md

   - If you're a startup using a know technology to your team, you may accrue technical debt of repeating the known patterns but missing the opportunities of using something new.
 You may have a chance to refactor later, or basically building a legacy system right off the bat.
   - If you are a ...
 - There are so many possibilities.
 Someone said, technical debt is good, it shows you delivered something, or did something pragmatic.
 It's like borrowing money to start a business.

+### Oct 11, 2021

+#### Thoughts

+- The only path of learning that seems to still be open to me is learning by doing!
+And perhaps blog or tiktok about it, as a reminder to my future self.
+- It's amazing what a huge gap there is in my mind between what I call Senior Software Engineer and many people on social media who carry the title.